Koszul duality for operadic categories: Recollections

 Then the corner~(\ref{c1}) can be completed uniquely into the commutative square

 in which $f'' \in \DO$, $\inv{f''}(j) = F''_j$ for $j \in |T''|$, and such that derived sequence~(\ref{e1}) induced by $f''$ coincides with~(\ref{e2}). \end{blow up}

-Axiom~(iii) of operadic categories says that the fiber of the unique morphism $T \to U$ to the chosen local terminal object $U$ is $T$.
-The following axiom, abbreviated $\UFB$, requires that this property characterizes the chosen local terminal objects.
+One of the axioms of operadic categories says that the fiber of the unique morphism $T \to U$ to a chosen local terminal object $U$ is $T$.
+The following axiom requires that this property characterizes the chosen local terminal objects.

 \begin{unique} If the fiber of the unique morphism $!:T\to t$ to a local terminal object is $T$, then $t$ is a chosen local terminal object. \end{unique}